 How small regional events can engage a global membership.

-Looking to teach new board members the governance ropes?
-Take advantage of your LMS for board orientation.
+Looking to teach new volunteers the governance ropes?
+Take advantage of your LMS for orientation.

 Booksellers group hosts clubs at member stores to amplify diverse voices.

 The growth in fundraising by mobile device.

 Optimize remote and in-person meeting engagement.

 An easier way to schedule meetings and calls.

 Businesses of all types use data analytics to gain a competitive edge and stay ahead of external trends and forces, but for many organizations, understanding and using big data remains a top challenge.

 It’s a question that almost every association executive has heard before: What’s keeping you up at night?